Agastache Growing Guide

 Average garden soil with excellent drainage.

-Agastache seedlings can be damaged by spring frost, but established plants often survive winter in climates where the soil does not freeze.
+Agastache seedlings can be damaged by spring frost, but established plants may survive winter if the soil does not freeze.

-Encourage fast growth by mixing a balanced organic fertilizer into the soil before planting.
+Encourage fast growth by mixing a balanced organic fertiliser into the soil before planting.

 Sow and Plant

-Set out stocky seedlings in late spring.
+Set out stocky seedlings after risk of frost has passed.
 Small agastache plants grow slowly at first, and gain size and bloom in late summer.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

 Agastache tolerates summer drought better than many other flowers.
-Popular cultivars like ‘Blue Fortune’ are hardy to 5F (-15C) when well established.
+Popular cultivars like ‘Blue Fortune’ are hardy to -15C (5F ) when well established.
 Some varieties bloom rose-red or orange.

-As flower spikes fade, trim them off with scissors or pruning shears.
+As flower spikes fade, trim them off with secateurs.

 Agastache has few pest problems and is seldom eaten by deer.
 Heavy winter mulching can cause the dormant plants to rot.